Embed Eagle Eye History Browser

 There are several ways to supply the authorization token.
 It can be passed as a cookie with the request or as the `A` parameter.
 Passing it this way can be convenient for constructing URLs for the user.
 If it is not included, the browser will try to use a cookie for the domain.
 If that doesn't work the contents of the window will redirect to the login page.

 Now that we know how to construct the URL, we can go ahead an put everything together.
 Our URL now looks like:

 You can add the following line to your webpage to embed the video player.
 The `src` attribute should be set to the correct URL.

 What else can we do with this?

 Including video with a single line of code is very powerful.
 You can combine video recordings with other data sources by finding corallated times of the event.
 Seeing the data and video side by side is very effective.
 I hope you found this helpful.
-Please feel free to reach out to me directly at email@example.com
+If you have any questions please feel free to reach out to us at firstname.lastname@example.org